-DigiCert uses its PIN-protected PED Keys and PED device to activate the Luna SA cryptographic module containing its CA private keys.
+DigiCert uses a set of iKey USB-based two-factor authentication tokens to activate the Luna SA cryptographic module containing its CA private keys.
 This method has been evaluated as meeting the requirements of FIPS 140-2 Level 3.
-The Luna SA is held under two-person control as explained in Section 5.2.1.2 and elsewhere in this CPS.
+The Luna SA is held under two-person control as explained in Section 6.2.2 and elsewhere in this CPS.

 All DigiCert personnel and Subscribers are instructed to use Strong Passwords and to protect PINs and passwords.
 DigiCert employees are required by policy to create non-dictionary passwords with at least eight characters and one number/special character and mixed case letters.
+DigiCert requires that passwords to workstations be changed on a regular basis.